-An unauthorized purchase is one where a purchase is made on behalf of the university without the appropriate approvals being secured first.
+An unauthorized purchase is one where a purchase, regardless of dollar amount, is made on behalf of the university without the appropriate approvals being secured first.

 - Unauthorized Purchasing Examples